solana-labs/solana/docs/src/implemented-proposals/tower-bft.md

+---
-# Tower BFT
+title: Tower BFT
+---

 This design describes Solana's _Tower BFT_ algorithm.
 It addresses the following problems:

-* Some forks may not end up accepted by the supermajority of the cluster, and voters need to recover from voting on such forks.
+- Some forks may not end up accepted by the supermajority of the cluster, and voters need to recover from voting on such forks.
-* Many forks may be votable by different voters, and each voter may see a different set of votable forks.
+- Many forks may be votable by different voters, and each voter may see a different set of votable forks.
 The selected forks should eventually converge for the cluster.
-* Reward based votes have an associated risk.
+- Reward based votes have an associated risk.
 Voters should have the ability to configure how much risk they take on.
-* The [cost of rollback](tower-bft.md#cost-of-rollback) needs to be computable.
+- The [cost of rollback](tower-bft.md#cost-of-rollback) needs to be computable.
 It is important to clients that rely on some measurable form of Consistency.
 The costs to break consistency need to be computable, and increase super-linearly for older votes.
-* ASIC speeds are different between nodes, and attackers could employ Proof of History ASICS that are much faster than the rest of the cluster.
+- ASIC speeds are different between nodes, and attackers could employ Proof of History ASICS that are much faster than the rest of the cluster.
 Consensus needs to be resistant to attacks that exploit the variability in Proof of History ASIC speed.

 For brevity this design assumes that a single voter with a stake is deployed as an individual validator in the cluster.